fjarri/poetic_edda/README.rst

   (or just tune the column widths to avoid oversized hboxes in stanzas)
 * Do not break the line after ndash separating two numbers
 * Refactor scripts
+* Add all missing text from paperback (i.e., Acknowledgement and list of proper names)